 Identifying the user for your user manual will help you make good decisions about things like the tone, the amount of detail to include, and how to present the content.

-Writing a user guide for a tech developer is done very differently than writing one for your product’s end user.
+Writing a user guide for a tech developer is done differently than writing one for your product’s end user.
 Identifying your audience is a make-it-or-break-it step.

 2. Focus on the problem

-User manuals are created to assist in solving a problem, or teaching someone to do something new.
+User manuals are created to assist in solving a problem or teaching someone to do something new.
 It is necessary to identify exactly what your user manual is meant to accomplish and ensure that you keep your focus there.

 Focus on the specific solution your customer will need to have, whether they are an individual learning to use the product or a technician needing to repair it.